All About Bichon Frise Dogs

 A springer spaniel charging through sticker bushes to flush out a bird doesn’t mind or even notice that he is being cut by sharp thorns.
 However, a more sensitive dog breed would be reluctant to run through the prickly brush.

-Your dog’s breeding can have an influence on whether or not she lets others know she is in pain.
+Your dog’s breeding has an influence on whether or not she lets others know she is in pain.
 Just like a red coat was bred into the Irish setter breed, some hunting dogs were bred to be more courageous and more daring in uncomfortable situations.
 And bred to simply ignore pain.

 Could Your Dog be Faking Pain?